Which database tables and standard reports are cached?

-When using the reports feature in your Oracle Service Cloud application, you should understand caching and how it affects your report data.
+When using the reports feature in your Oracle B2C Service application, you should understand caching and how it affects your report data.
 To have access to accurate report data quickly, the agedatabase utility should be scheduled to run every night.
 When agedatabase runs, it will cache much of the report data to prepare for the following day’s reporting needs.
 This enables reports to be generated more quickly -- especially those reports that display a large amount of data.

 Many of the reports are generated solely on cached data.
 Some reports, however, produce real-time results when the report is generated.
 Cached data will remain constant throughout the day and will not be updated until the next day.
 For this reason, reports using cached data will not have data for the current date.
 Real-time data may change as incidents are added, updated, or deleted from your database.
 Understanding which reports use cached or real-time data is essential to accurately interpret your reports.

 Some database tables that have cached data are:

 Therefore, if you are using fields from these tables in a custom report, the data in your report is cached and the agedatabase utility must run in order for the data to be updated.